English language requirements

 |ISE IV||Pass in each section|

-We may accept other English language qualifications from overseas, depending on the qualification, the scores obtained, and the University’s assessment of its academic suitability.
+We also accept some English language qualifications from other countries, depending on the University’s assessment of its academic suitability.
+You can check if your qualification is accepted by contacting the International Office team.

-If you have a qualification that is not listed above, you can ask the Admissions Office of the School to which you would like to apply whether your qualification is acceptable.
+If you have a qualification that is not listed above, you can ask the Admissions Office of the School to which you are applying whether your qualification is acceptable.

 When enquiring, please inform the School of: